dedis/popstellar/be1-go/docs/README.md

     └── validation              # validate incoming/outgoing messages
 ```

-The directory `handler` contains all the modules of the logic of `PopStellar` as follow:
+The directory `handler` contains all the modules of the backend logic for PoP as follow:

 ```
 handler